Vehicle registration plates of Tasmania: General series

 From 31 December 1971, this system was abandoned and unused combinations were issued beginning AA-nnnn through to FT-nnnn.

 From 1970 to 1976 these had the slogan TAS and from 1976 to 1998, Tasmania – Holiday Isle.
 Between 1998 and 2004, the border colour switched to turquoise with the slogan Tasmania – Your Natural State, with a coloured decal of the Tasmanian state logo in the background (a stylised thylacine prowling through reeds on a riverbank).
 The update started at DS 0000.
 In 2004, the series reverted to the original blue borders, while retaining the other 1998 revisions.

-On 24 February 2008, the Tasmanian Government issued a new registration plate design in the format A 00 AA.
+On 24 February 2008, the Government of Tasmania issued a new registration plate design in the format A 00 AA.
 After the first letter appears the Tasmanian state logo with the slogan Tasmania – Explore the possibilities.
 Tasmanian plates are manufactured by LicenSys in Brisbane.

-In August 2017, when the combination F 99 ZZ was reached the G 00 AA to G 99 ZZ was skipped and the next series recommenced from H 00 AA; the G-series is reserved for Tasmanian government vehicles, the Z-series (followed by the Y-series) is reserved for trailers.
+In August 2017, when the combination F 99 ZZ was reached the G 00 AA to G 99 ZZ was skipped and the next series recommenced from H 00 AA; the G-series is reserved for Tasmanian government vehicles, the Z-series (followed by the Y-series and X-series) is reserved for trailers.

-In the illustration of older Tasmanian registration plates, the three plates on the left side from top to bottom are EN-1113 (1998–2004 issue), CO-7984 (1970–1998 issue), WYG-734 (1954 to 1970 issue, non-reflective).
-The plates on the right side are domestic or semi trailer as indicated by the second character "T".
+In the illustration of older Tasmanian registration plates, the three plates on the left side from top to bottom are EN-1113 (1998–2004 issue), CO-7984 (1970–1998 issue), WYG-734 (1954-1970 issue, non-reflective).
+The plates on the right side are domestic or semi-trailer as indicated by the second character "T".
 The red plate is a Tasmanian interstate plate, issued before the birth of the Federal Interstate Registration Scheme.